442283045/electron-note/README.md

 # note

-An Electron application with React and TypeScript
+An Electron based markdown editor application with React and TypeScript

 ## Recommended IDE Setup